trentw/script-to-speech/README.md

 - **Cache system**: Resume interrupted generations and reuse audio.
 Change text / speaker assignments and only regenerte that specific audio
 - **Voice casting assistance**: Generate prompts for LLM-assisted voice casting and validation

+## Privacy & Data Handling

+**Script to Speech Privacy**: This tool operates entirely locally on your machine and collects no user data, has no telemetry, tracking, or analytics, and makes no network requests except to the services required for its core functionality.

+**Audio Generation**: To convert your screenplay text into speech, Script to Speech sends individual dialogue chunks to TTS providers (OpenAI, ElevenLabs, etc.) you configure.
+Each provider receives only the specific text being converted to audio.

+**Voice Casting (Optional)**: If you choose to use the LLM-assisted voice casting feature, your complete screenplay text and voice configuration are sent to the LLM service you select to generate casting recommendations.

+**Important**: Before using any TTS provider or LLM service, review their privacy policies, data retention practices, and training data policies to ensure they align with your privacy requirements.

+See our [Privacy Policy](PRIVACY.md) for detailed information about data flows, recommendations for privacy-conscious usage, and contact information.

 ## CLI Commands

 | Command                           | Description                        |